CxRes/events-query-test/sections/introduction.md

 {: #events-query-fetch-example sourcecode-name="events-query-fetch-example.js" title="Events Query fetch example"}

 {: #intro-content-negotiation}
 Unlike other HTTP based event notification mechanisms, {{&protocol}} supports content negotiation for notifications, just like representations.
-Thus, the {{&protocol}} protocol preserves the flexibility of interaction afforded by HTTP and extends it to notifications.
+Thus, the {{&protocol}} Protocol preserves the flexibility of interaction afforded by HTTP and extends it to notifications.

 {: #intro-sync}
 When combined with suitable synchronization mechanisms like Conflict Free Replicated Data Types (CRDT) or Operational Transforms (OT), such event notifications can be used create representations that are "live" for user agents.
 This has the potential to immensely simplify the task of programming multi-author distributed real-time applications.